 The product is unmatched in terms of set-up, and there is no lagging when it comes to the Technics’ SL1200MLK2.
 The intense rotation is just another feature which makes it a preference because of quick start-up.

-With all its features, it’s a great piece to have by both beginners and veterans of best audiophile turntables.
+With all its features, it’s a great piece to have by both beginners and veterans of best audiophile turntables of all time.